-FTSE 100 fallers: why is the Pearson and Carnival share price tumbling?
+FTSE 100 fallers: why are the Pearson and Carnival share prices are tumbling?

 The British publishing company’s shares have slumped due to declining print sales, while the Anglo-American cruise operator’s stock sunk after slashing its 2019 profit guidance for the third time this year.